The Garden Grazer

 • Vegan sour cream

-• Vegan cheese sauce
+• Vegan cheese sauce or shredded cheese

 For more inspiration, also browse all easy vegan dinner recipes.